By Lisa Major

 Once you have captured the attention of passers-by, your content needs to be brief and to the point to ensure that your messaging resonates and sticks with people.
 Brand ambassadors should be used in tandem with your guerrilla activities to not only help attract people to your activation but also to convey your messaging concisely.

-Due to its nature, there are some risks involved in guerrilla marketing.
+Due to its nature, there are some risks in guerrilla marketing.
 If your field teams are asked to leave a location, they should do so promptly and apologetically to avoid any repercussions.

 During these unprecedented times, some consumers may not be ready to interact with your brand in-person just yet, while others will.
 Be sensitive to current events and people’s attitudes, and don’t be too aggressive with your tactics.